ARMmbed/mbed-os-5-docs/docs/api/connectivity/bluetooth/Optimizing_for_performance.md

 If you're not constrained by battery power it might be tempting to use maximum/minimum values where possible.
 Advertising at maximum frequency and scanning continuously will speed up connecting.
-Setting intervals on connections will minimise latency and maximise number of connection events.
+Setting intervals on connections will minimize latency and maximize number of connection events.

 One key thing to consider when setting the connection interval low is that you are creating a boundary between which a sequence of packets must fit.
 This means that the last transfer must end before the next connection event starts (plus 150us of inter packet space).
 This dead time may become significant if the connection interval is short and packet length is long.

 The connection interval shouldn't be shorter than what your data requires in terms of latency.

 # Test and measure

-Due to complexity of the stack the only reliable way to truly maximise performance is to test your application with representative data and measure the throughput and power usage.
+Due to complexity of the stack the only reliable way to truly maximize performance is to test your application with representative data and measure the throughput and power usage.
 It's important to keep in mind that tweaking parameters by trial and error and fine-tuning them will only be reliable for sequential operations on known stacks.